The Geographer: Description

 This is one of only three paintings Vermeer signed and dated (the other two are The Astronomer and The Procuress).

 The geographer, dressed in a Japanese-style robe then popular among scholars, is shown to be "someone excited by intellectual inquiry", with his active stance, the presence of maps, charts, a globe and books, as well as the dividers he holds in his right hand, according to Arthur K. Wheelock Jr. "The energy in this painting [...] is conveyed most notably through the figure's pose, the massing of objects on the left side of the composition, and the sequence of diagonal shadows on the wall to the right."

-Vermeer made several changes in the painting that enhance the feeling of energy in the picture: the man's head was originally in a different position to the left of where the viewer now sees it, indicating the man perhaps was looking down, rather than peering out the window; the dividers he holds in his hand were originally vertical, not horizontal; a sheet of paper was originally on the small stool at the lower right, and removing it probably made that area darker.
+Vermeer made several changes that enliven the painting with a sense of vitality: the man's head used to be in a different position, to the left of its present placement, and perhaps looking down rather than peering out the window; the dividers he holds in his hand were originally vertical, not horizontal; a sheet of paper was originally on the small stool at the lower right, and removing it probably made that area darker.

 Details of the man's face are slightly blurred, suggesting movement (also a feature of Vermeer's Mistress and Maid), according to Serena Carr.
 His eyes are narrowed, perhaps squinting in the sunlight or an indication of intense thinking.
-Carr asserts that the painting depicts a "flash of inspiration" or even "revelation".
+Carr asserts that the painting depicts a "flash of inspiration," or even "revelation".
 The drawn curtain on the left and the position of the oriental carpet on the table—pushed back—are both symbols of revelation.
 "He grips a book as if he's about to snatch it up to corroborate his ideas."

 The globe was published in Amsterdam in 1618 by Jodocus Hondius.
 Terrestrial and celestial globes were commonly sold together, and the celestial globe in The Astronomer "was also a Hondius (Hendrick rather than Judocus)", another indication that the two paintings were created as pendant pieces, according to Cant.
 The globe is turned toward the Indian Ocean, where the Dutch East India Company was then active.
 Vermeer used an impasto technique to apply pointillé dots, not to indicate light reflected more strongly on certain points but to emphasize the dull ochre cartouche "frame" printed on the globe.
 Since the globe can be identified, we know the decorative cartouche includes a plea for information for future editions—reflecting the theme of revelation in the painting.